-Upper-Division Technical Core Areas
+Upper-Division Technical [Core] Component Areas

-Both electrical engineering and computer engineering students must choose a primary and a secondary an advanced technical core component area.
-Electrical engineering students must choose their primary advanced technical core component area from the electrical engineering technical core areas listed below; computer engineering students must choose their primary technical core component area from the component areas from the component area from the component areas from the computer engineering students must choose their primary technical core area, students may choose any technical core area, including academic enrichment.
+Both electrical engineering and computer engineering students must choose [a primary and a secondary] an advanced technical [core] component area.
+Electrical engineering students must choose their primary advanced technical [core] component area from the electrical engineering technical [core] areas listed below; computer engineering students must choose their primary technical [core] component area from the computer engineering [core] technical areas.
+[For the secondary technical core area, students may choose any technical core area, including academic enrichment.]

-For all technical core component areas, the student must complete all courses in the core area on the letter-grade basis.
-A course may not be counted toward more than one technical core area.
+For all technical [core] component areas, the student must complete all courses in the core area on the lettergrade basis.
+[A course may not be counted toward more than one technical core area.
 In cases where a single electrical engineering course appears on both the primary and secondary technical core area list, the student must replace the secondary technical core area course with an elective from the same secondary technical core area list or obtain approval from a faculty adviser for course substitution.
-In the case of a duplicate mathematics course, the student must choose an approved mathematics or science course to replace it.
+In the case of a duplicate mathematics course, the student must choose an approved mathematics or science course to replace it.]

-Academic Enrichment Technical Core Area
+[Academic Enrichment Technical Core Area]

-A student may choose the academic enrichment technical core area, but only as his or her secondary technical core area.
-For this core area, the student selects a minimum of 14 hours of elective coursework to support his or her personal or career goals, which must include an upper division course in either mathematics or science.
+[A student may choose the academic enrichment technical core area, but only as his or her secondary technical core area.
+For this core area, the student selects a minimum of 14 hours of elective coursework to support his or her personal or career goals, which must include an upper-division course in either mathematics or seience.
 Before registering for these courses, the student must prepare a career plan statement and a list of relevant electives; this plan must be approved by the undergraduate adviser.

-These electives may include traditional upper division technical courses in electrical engineering and other engineering fields; courses in other fields at the University that satisfy degree requirements, such as business, economics, communication, music, and philosophy; or research done with a faculty member in Electrical Engineering 160, 260, 360, or 460, Special Problems in Electrical and Computer Engineering.
+[These electives may include traditional upper-division technical courses in electrical engineering and other engineering fields; courses in other fields at the University that satisfy degree requirements, such as business, economics, communication, music, and philosophy; or research done with a faculty member in Electrical Engineering 160, 260, 360, or 460, Special Problems in Electrical and Computer Engineering.
 The courses must be completed in residence; courses in an approved study abroad program require the approval of the undergraduate adviser.
 A minimum of 14 semester credit hours is required, which may include Electrical Engineering 155R, Undergraduate Research Seminar and 325L, Cooperative Engineering, or up to three hours in Electrical Engineering 125S, Internship in Electrical and Computer Engineering, but not both.
 Students selecting software engineering and design as their primary technical core and academic enrichment as their secondary technical core must also ensure that their program of work includes adequate hardware coursework.
-That is:
+That is:]

-1. If the senior design project consists of software only, then the electives include at least two of the following: Electrical Engineering 316, Electrical Engineering 445L, Electrical Engineering 445M.

-If the senior design project involves a significant hardware design component, then the electives must include at least one of the following: Electrical Engineering 316, Electrical Engineering 445L, Electrical Engineering 445M.
+- If the senior design project consists of software only, then the electives include at least two of the following: Electrical Engineering 316, Electrical Engineering 445L, Electrical Engineering 445M. - [2.
+If the senior design project involves a significant hardware design component, then the electives must include at least one of the following: Electrical Engineering 316, Electrical Engineering 445L, Electrical Engineering 445M.]

-Electrical Engineering Advanced Technical Cores-Component Areas
+Electrical Engineering Advanced Technical [Cores] Component Areas